 Pentavere – Unstructured Health Data

-Real world evidence (RWE) is clinical evidence derived from a range of interventions that a conventional randomized controlled trial (RCT) does not record and are grouped under real world data (RWD).
+Real-world evidence is clinical evidence derived from a range of interventions that a conventional randomized controlled trial (RCT) does not record and are grouped under real-world data (RWD).
 It mainly comprises unstructured health data from a wide variety of sources.
 These include patient registries, electronic health records (EHRs), pharmacy and insurance databases, wearables, and patient-powered research networks (PPRN).
 Pharma companies now collect and analyze RWE to improve their solutions.

 Pentavere is a Canadian startup that provides lifesaving insights from unstructured health data.
 Its proprietary engine, DARWEN, uses artificial intelligence (AI) and natural language processing (NLP) to extract complex information from text data.
 This includes unstructured documents such as clinical notes, transcription text, lab tests, as well as imaging and pathology reports.